mkuyavaSNHU/CS250/README.md

 # CS250

-1) How do I interpret user needs and implement them into a program?
+1)How do I interpret user needs and implement them into a program?
 How does creating “user stories” help with this?

 User Stories provide a simple definition of the project requirements in a way that is easy for the user to convey and for the developers to understand.
 Because the 	user stories follow a general format, “As a <role> I want <to be able to do something> so that <benefit>”, it is easy to determine the requirements and benefits, this assists in determining the priority of the backlog for implementation